facelessuser/coloraide/docs/src/markdown/manipulation.md

 Colors can also be accessed and modified in more advanced ways with special access functions `get()` and `set()`.

-`get()` provides access to any channel via the channel name for a given color space, but what sets it apart from other channel access methods is that it can access channels in other color spaces as well.
+`get()` provides access to any channel via the channel name for a given color space, but what sets it apart from other channel access methods is that it can indirectly access channels in other color spaces as well.

 ```python
 color = Color("pink")